The lifecycle of stars

-Stars are the "witches' cauldrons of the Universe" - they transform the simple light elements into heavier elements and spread them among the stars.
+Stars are the "witches' cauldrons of the Universe" - they transform the simple light elements into heavier elements and spread them into the interstellar gas from which new stars form.

 The heavier elements are crucially important for the creation of planets, and in turn, for life itself.
 The birth of the first stars triggered the continuing chain of cosmic recycling to which we owe our existence.
 The processes by which stars and planets are made are still poorly understood.